John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Tantalus, a Linux Server Running CentOS/Steps to Install Intel's MKL Libraries in R on Tantalus.md

      /opt/R/64-bit/R-4.1.2_MKL/

-From a console window R-MKL is started with:
+From a console window, R-MKL is started with:

     /opt/R/64-bit/R-4.1.2_MKL/bin/R